-No displacement of activities associated with the project is expected from the project and $LK{Activity}$ Disp. t = 0 if $^{15}$ :
+No displacement of activities associated with the project is expected from the project and $LK{Activity}$ Disp. t = 0 if :

 - A proposed A/R CDM project activity provides the same quantities of products in comparison to those provided under the baseline scenario.
 Project participants shall evaluate the product supplies from the project with those from the baseline scenario to determine the balance between the product supplies of both scenarios.
 For example, if the proposed A/R CDM project activity provides the same amount of fodder/grazing, fuelwood, and other products that were produced prior to the project, no activity displacement can be expected to occur as a result of the implementation of the A/R CDM project activity.
 Suitable evidence shall presented at the time of project validation - Leakage prevention activities are implemented as part of the project so that activity displacement from the project is prevented.
 The evidence on the leakage prevention activities implemented in the project shall be presented at the time of project validation. - Area outside the project serves as temporary (seasonal) substitute to provide the foregone goods from the project.
 For example, implementation of more efficient pasture management by organizing seasonal or rotational low intensive grazing or fodder collection management without involving land use change and loss of vegetation.
-The evidence supporting the more efficient pasture management should include a demonstration that it is based on efficient management methods and not due to practices that increase GHG emissions by sources, e.g. due to the use of fertilizers. - Pre-project activities are displaced to the areas outside the project boundary that have lower biomass compared to the areas of the project from which land use activities are displaced as a
+The evidence supporting the more efficient pasture management should include a demonstration that it is based on efficient management methods and not due to practices that increase GHG emissions by sources, e.g. due to the use of fertilizers.

 As per EB22, Annex 15 (http://cdm.unfccc.int/EB/Meetings/022/eb22\repan15.pdf), "pre-project GHG emissions by sources which are displaced outside the project boundary in order to enable an afforestation or reforestation project activity under the CDM shall not be included under leakage if the displacement does not increase these emissions with respect to the pre-project conditions".
-In this context, $CH_4$ emissions from enteric fermentation of displaced livestock are excluded from leakage as these emissions would continue to occur in the pre-project land use, provided it is demonstrated that the land use and livestock population in the project area has not increased relative to the pre-project scenario (see applicability conditions).
+In this context, CH4 emissions from enteric fermentation of displaced livestock are excluded from leakage as these emissions would continue to occur in the pre-project land use, provided it is demonstrated that the land use and livestock population in the project area has not increased relative to the pre-project scenario (see applicability conditions).